microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 **7. Where can I learn more about artifacts in Release Management?**

 You can refer to Release Management [documentation](https://msdn.microsoft.com/library/vs/alm/release/author-release-definition/understanding-artifacts) for more details.
+Also you can use [RM Extensions on Github](https://github.com/Microsoft/vsts-rm-extensions/issues) to report any issues.